MattDierick/RTD-APIm-ADC-Controller/source/class2/module1/module1.rst

       .. image:: ../pictures/module1/instances.png
          :align: center

    #.
-Deploy an AS3 declaration into the BIG-IP in order to publish the NGINX+ API GW
+Deployed an AS3 declaration into the BIG-IP in order to publish the NGINX+ instance externally

-.. note :: It is time to configure the NGINX+ instances in order to publish Arcadia application (main and back pods)
+.. note :: It is time to configure the NGINX+ instances in order to publish Arcadia application (main and back services)

+|

 **Configure the Controller**